mousa-dsc/Usecase-3-Project-2/README.md

-# Usecase- Project-2
+# Project Problem:
 Our project is about doing an expoloratory data analysis (EDA) which is a technique or a great method to extract the meaning of our data and invistigate about it.
 ## Datasets Provided:
 - There are 3 datasets that has been given to us to do an EDA and problem statements to answer them through our data.
-- We will explain our work through the use of each dataset
+- We will explain our work through the use of each dataset.

 ### Dataset 1- Times Higher Education:
 - Data Profiling: